Definition: optical power per unit area

 German: optische Intensität

-The optical intensity I, e.g. of a laser beam, is the optical power per unit area, which is transmitted through an imagined surface perpendicular to the propagation direction.
+In optical physics, the intensity I, e.g. of a laser beam at some location, is generally understood to the optical power per unit area, which is transmitted through an imagined surface perpendicular to the propagation direction.
 The units of the optical intensity (or light intensity) are W/m2 or (more commonly) W/cm2.
 The intensity is the product of photon energy and photon flux.
+It is sometimes called optical energy flux.

 For a monochromatic propagating wave, such as a plane wave or a Gaussian beam, the local intensity is related to the amplitude E of the electric field via